WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 <!-- What, if any, work within this plan can be parallelized? -->

-The addition of the Elasticsearch provider is a blocker for the rest of the work described here, sans the `es_mapping.py` sync.
-The sync change can occur at any time, all other work must be done serially.
+The addition of the Elasticsearch provider is a blocker for the rest of the work described here; all work must be done serially.

 ## Blockers